 (c) All police officers and all persons seeking permanent appointment as a police officer shall undergo training to assist them in identifying symptoms of mental illness, mental disability, and/or physical disability and in responding appropriately to situations involving persons having a mental illness, mental disability, and/or physical disability.
 The training must include instruction concerning the interaction between police officers and minors that have a mental illness, mental disability and/or physical disability.
 Additionally, all police officers serving under permanent appointment as of January 1, 2007, must undertake this training by January 1, 2008.

-(d) A component of training for all persons enrolled in an approved school shall be a course in the detection, prosecution and prevention of sexual assault.
-Such evidence-based training shall be victim-centered, and trauma-informed.
+(d) A component of training for all persons enrolled in an approved school must be a course in the detection, prosecution, and prevention of sexual assault.
+Such evidence-based training must be victim-centered, and trauma-informed.

 During any training program, the compensation or wages of any trainee police officer shall be the responsibility of the employing authority.
 The responsibility for providing all other costs, including but not limited to tuition, living expenses, books and equipment excluding transportation costs of any trainee police officer shall be that of the Council.11 Del.
 C. 1953, § 8408; 57 Del.
 Laws, c.
 261; 57 Del.
 Laws, c.
 670, § 1D; 63 Del.
 Laws, c.
 31, § 1;

 The General Assembly shall appropriate each year to the Council through the Department of Safety and Homeland Security such funds as are necessary for the purpose of carrying out this chapter.11 Del.
 C. 1953, § 8410; 57 Del.
 Laws, c.
 261; 57 Del.
 Laws, c.
 670, § 1E; 63 Del.
 Laws, c.
 31, § 1; 74 Del.
 Laws, c.
 110, § 138;